 Victorian architecture was all the rage in the late 1800s (during America’s Victorian Era, named after Queen Victoria of England).
 It’s during this time period we see Victorian homes and mansions pop up all over the country.

 The Wentworth Mansion, built in 1886, was built for cotton merchant Francis Silas Rodgers.
-It’s a great example of both Victorian architecture as well as Second Empire style (named for Emperor Napoleon III of France).
+It’s a great example of Charleston architecture, Victorian architecture, and Second Empire style (named for Emperor Napoleon III of France).
 It features mansard roofs, Tiffany stained glass windows, and hand-carved marble fireplaces.